misakimichy/beep-boop/README.md

     - **Input**: '4'
     - **Output**: `0, 1, 2, 3, 4`

-- **Spec**: The program returns a range of numbers from 0 and returns "Beep!" when it contains a 1
+- **Spec**: The program returns a range of numbers from 0 and returns "Beep!" when it contains a 1, returns "Boop!" when it contains a 2, and returns a message when it contains a 3.
     - **Input**: '4'
-    - **Output**: `0, "Beep!", 2, 3, 4`

-- **Spec**: The program returns a range of numbers from 0 and returns "Boop!" when it contains a 2
-    - **Input**: '4'
-    - **Output**: `0, "Beep!", "Boop", 3, 4`

-- **Spec**: The program returns a range of numbers from 0 and returns a message when it contains a 3
-    - **Input**: '4'
     - **Output**: `0, "Beep!", "Boop", "I'm sorry, Dave.
 I'm afraid I can't do that.", 4`

-- **Spec**: When it's more than one digits and contains 1, 2 or 3, it returns a range of numbers from 0 and returns "Beep!", "Boop!" or a message based on the first digit
+- **Spec**: When it's more than one digits and contains 1, 2 or 3 as a first digit, it returns a range of numbers from 0 and returns "Beep!", "Boop!" or a message based on the first digit
     - **Input**: '13'
     - **Output**: `0, "Beep!", "Boop", "I'm sorry, Dave.
 I'm afraid I can't do that.", ..."Beep!"`

-- **Spec**: When it's more than one digits and second or third digits contains 1, 2 or 3, it returns a range of numbers from 0 and returns "Beep!", "Boop!" or a message based on the second or third digit.
+- **Spec**: When it's more than one digits and second or third digit contains 1, 2 or 3, it returns a range of numbers from 0 and returns "Beep!", "Boop!" or a message based on the second or third digit.
     - **Input**: '41'
     - **Output**: `0, "Beep!", "Boop", ..., 40, "Beep!"`